 How Parasites, Viruses, and Mold Damage and Disconnect People

 Zap the Fear Virus with Love and Nutrients

-The human body is filled with upwards of 1,000 trillion viruses, parasites, bacteria, and other pathogens that can strengthen or weaken a person’s body and mind.
-Yet, the worst virus of them all may be the fear virus that can deplete a person’s overall energy levels, weaken their internal immune system, and disconnect a person from self and others around him or her.
+The human body is filled with upwards of 1,000 trillion parasites, bacteria, fungi, and other pathogens that can strengthen or weaken a person’s body and mind.
+Yet, the worst “virus” of them all may be the “fear virus” that can deplete a person’s overall energy levels, weaken their internal immune system, and disconnect a person from self and others around him or her.
 The reduction of fear, increasing of love, and the boosting of the immune system are some of the best ways for a person to later reconnect with self and loved ones.
 Once you focus on healing the true root causes, then you shall find the cure sooner rather than later!